Evidence-based Approaches to Public Health

 - Evaluate a surveillance system for important zoonosis.

-- Clearly identify veterinarians’ legal responsibilities in reporting zoonotic disease outbreaks and their interaction with the broader U.S. public health system.
+- Clearly identify a health care worker’s legal responsibilities in reporting zoonotic disease outbreaks and their interaction with the boarder U.S. public health system.

-- Describe a veterinarian’s role in mitigation, disaster preparedness, response, and recovery as it relates to a bioterrorism event and be prepared to be a key participant in the development and implementation of an emergency response plan.
+- Describe mitigation, disaster preparedness, response, and recovery as it relates to a bioterrorism event and be prepared to be a key participant in the development and implementation of an emergency response plan.

-- Describe a veterinarian’s role in food safety.
+- Describe the government’s, private sector’s and health care provider’s role in food safety.